Spoiler Warning—read only if you’ve finished Starkiller

 We meet in a hotel suite in downtown Nashville over take out from one of his favorite restaurants, the Wild Horse Saloon.
 Danny Michealson’s fame is such that he can no longer walk down Broadway, let alone dine in public.
 Secret Service guards are posted at his door, and Danny travels in a government-issue armored SUV.

 Though he lounges on the hotel sofa in khakis and untucked button down shirt, his posture is anything but relaxed.
-For a boy of just seventeen, he seems extraordinarily self posessed, eyes hold an intensity I’ve only seen in Fortune 500 CEOs and war veterans.
+For a boy of just seventeen, he seems extraordinarily self posessed, eyes holding an intensity I’ve only seen in veterans.

 As we sit down for the interview, I have the distinct impression he doesn’t like me.
 That said, he is polite and offers to order room service if the Wild Horse’s burgers aren’t to my liking.

 MC: Tell me about your first encounter with one of the bigfeet.

 Danny: It was the scariest moment of my life.
 Up to that point (laughs).
 It was during the hike.
 I don’t remember which day it was, maybe five or six.
 We had been hiking all day, and we were really tired.
 Harvin, our guide, took me and Breyona to a creek to fill our water bottles.
 But Harvin heard something.
 A shriek.
 Like a weird bird call.
 We all heard it.
 Harvin went to investigate, leaving Breyona and me alone for a little while.
 And that’s when we saw it.

 Danny: Yeah.
 It turned out to be Grizz.

 MC: But by all accounts Grizz is very gentle.